 • A clear health check and drug test

 Ever wondered how much you can make working as an English teacher in South Korea?
-Or just how far an average TEFL salary will stretch when you live somewhere like Seoul?
+Or just how far your wages will stretch when you live and teach English somewhere like Seoul?
 We have all the answers you need to understand the cost of living in South Korea.

 And it’s worth remembering that it’s not only about money – English teachers in South Korea are in high demand, which means that jobs are competitive and will often offer multiple perks like accommodation, bonuses and free flights to entice teachers in.